 His minor children’s guardianship would be decided at the discretion of the local Court, which will probably favor his brother as guardian of the children.

-Undoubtedly a will is an important asset protection and succession planning tool for non-Muslims in the UAE, despite the costs involved.
-The DIFC WPR will, in particular, has had positive impact both on foreign investors and local authorites seeking foreign direct investment, because a clear and transparent legal environment is now avaiable to investors of all faiths.
-Non-Muslims investors’s behavior with regard to corporate and real estate structures has changed, since more complex squemes intended to keep direct ownership outside of the country are no longer required.
-Instead, one can simply head to the DIFC WPR and have piece of mind.
+A will is an important tool for asset protection and succession planning of non-Muslims in the UAE, despite the costs involved.
+The creation of specialized wills’ registries for non-Muslims in Dubai has had positive impact both on foreign investors and local authorities seeking foreign direct investment, because a clear and transparent legal environment is now avaiable to investors of all faiths.
+Expatriates’ behavior towards investment in corporate and real estate has changed, since more complex structures intended to avoid direct ownership inside the country are no longer required, particularly for inheritance purposes.
+Instead, one can simply head to one of the non-Muslim wills’ registries and have peace of mind.

-The contents of this article do not substitute a specific legal advice on this particular matter.
-Please contact a reputed law firm for legal advice.
-Note that Abdulla Al Suwaidi’s team is regularly providing advice on this field.
-For further information kindly contact email@example.com.
+The contents of this article do not substitute a specific legal advice on any particular matter.
+Whilst we strive to provide accurate information, we do not accept responsibility for error or omission.
+Please contact a reputed law firm for a proper legal advice.
+Please also note that Abdulla Al Suwaidi’s team is regularly providing advice on this field.
+For further information kindly contact firstname.lastname@example.org.

 by Cecilia Bicca – email@example.com